adele97/kotlin-notebooks-blog/src/main/markdown/blog.md

 - Trying to see if this finding holds for 5 or 10 competitors per weight class
 - Trying to find if this holds at the elite level (elite level can be inferrred by filtering on the value in the `federation` column.
 For example if the federation is 'IPF', then these are international competitions)

 Data Science is as much about story telling as it is about data.
-Call me old fashioned, but what we are calling AI in 2025 is really just supercharged data science.
+Call me old-fashioned, but what we are calling AI in 2025 is really just supercharged data science.
 The models and methods driving the development of LLMs have their foundation in data science.
 This is why it's important to be critical of these models and the stories that they are telling you.
 Ask any seasoned data scientist and they will tell you just how easy it is to make a mistake and draw an incorrect conclusion.

+Just because the tools exist and are easy to use, doesn't mean that they are always going to give you the right answer.

 The way that we can guard against costly mistakes is not just a sound understanding of data science basics, but also by understanding the domain that we are operating in.

+### Data Science Mindset

 Earlier I mentioned the importance of having a quick and iterative workflow.
 The reason for this is so that we can run multiple simulations quickly, test assumptions and get feedback.
 To really build a deep and intimate knowledge of our data set.

+When it comes to data science, iterating quickly is of more importance than your code being production ready.
+It's ok to "cheat" a little, write code you're maybe a little bit ashamed of.
+If it helps you iterate quickly, then being a little bit ashamed is a trade off worth making.

-Kotlin Notebooks, DataFrame and Kandy work seemlessly together to allow us to do just that.
-By working in a familiar development environment of IntelliJ, and connecting to an external data source, we can start to interact with our data right away.
+Kotlin Notebooks, DataFrame and Kandy priovide a nice balance here.
+They work seemlessly together to allow us to balance discovery with features we enjoy as backend developers like type-checking and code completion.
+Further, by working in a familiar development environment of IntelliJ, and connecting to an external data source, we can start to interact with our data right away.
 Learning and discovering within minutes.

+So what are you waiting for?
+What is something you are curious about?
+Is there a dataset for it?
+If so, you already have the tools to start discovering 💪